Phillyclause89/Skittles-AI/README.md

+#My fork readme:
+This is my own little fork of https://github.com/Sentdex/pygta5/ Current in this repository, I'm working on a modified version of Sentdex's model that trained on an image that is the combanation of the last screen and the current screen with a code for the last WASD key input printed in the upper right hand corrner of the image.

+#Source branch readme:
-# Using Python programming to Play Grand Theft Auto 5
+## Using Python programming to Play Grand Theft Auto 5

 Explorations of Using Python to play Grand Theft Auto 5, mainly for the purposes of creating self-driving cars and other vehicles.